software-architecture-guild/katas-2025/current_state/context_viewpoint/README.md

 - Short answers are sent to the **Expert Grading UI (Component: Web App)** for evaluation by software architects.
 - The **Architecture Solution Exam (Container: Service)** processes case study submissions and forwards them for expert review.
 - Experts manually grade short-answer responses and architecture solutions, providing detailed feedback.
+- Experts submit the time spent validating a test along with the validated test itself.

 Step 4: Certification Review & Reporting